12 18 Simplified

 Deconstructing 12/8: The Basics

 The time signature 12/8 signifies twelve eighth notes per measure.
-However, the way this is felt and played is crucial to understanding its unique character.
+On the flip side, the way this is felt and played is crucial to understanding its unique character.
 While technically twelve eighth notes are present, it's rarely perceived or performed as such.
-Instead, it's typically grouped into sets of three eighth notes, resulting in a feeling of four beats per measure, each beat subdivided into three eighth notes.
+Now, instead, it's typically grouped into sets of three eighth notes, resulting in a feeling of four beats per measure, each beat subdivided into three eighth notes.
 This is where the "simplified" approach comes into play.

 Think of it like this: 12/8 is often felt as a compound time signature, similar to 6/8, but with a larger overall span.